alexmasselot/kibana-plugin-howto-infra/blog/README.md

 # A Journey in Writing & Deploying Kibana Plugins (riding Docker)

-Alexandre Masselot (OCTO Technology Switzerland), Catherine Zwahlen  (OCTO Technology Switzerland) and Jonathan Gianfreda (Kudelski Security)
+Alexandre Masselot (OCTO Technology Switzerland), Catherine Zwahlen  (OCTO Technology Switzerland) and Jonathan Gianfreda.

 ---
 *The possibility of a custom plugin is a strong Kibana promise.